-Restoration of the Citizens War Memorial (Victory Statue) located at the entrance to Footscray Park has commenced.
-The monument is being restored following an incident in August 2017 where a vehicle traveling along Geelong Road mounted the curb and crashed into the memorial causing severe damage.
+Restoration of the Citizens War Memorial (Victory Statue) located at the entrance to Footscray Park is almost complete.
+The monument has been restored following a major vehicle accident in August 2017 which caused the monument to be irreparably damaged.

-Experienced heritage consultant and materials conservator, Andrew Thorn (Artcare) was engaged by Council to undertake restoration works.
-The six meter high memorial comprises of a two stepped Harcourt grey granite base with four turned and polished granite columns supporting a granite entablature, on top of which is the white Carrara marble statue of “Victory”.
+Council engaged experienced heritage consultant and materials conservator, Andrew Thorn (Artcare) to undertake restoration works.
+The six metre tall memorial comprises a two stepped Harcourt grey granite base with four turned and polished granite columns supporting a granite entablature, on top of which is the white Carrara marble statue of “Victory”.
 The figure stands 1.9m (6ft 3ins) to the crown of the head and has the left hand extended with a palm branch and right hand supporting a bronze miniature figure of Victory.
 It was built by James Taylor & Sons, Monumental Masons of Footscray.
-The marble statue was imported from Italy.
+The marble statue was carved by an unknown artist and imported from Carrara, Italy.

 40 Maribyrnong Blvd, Footscray VIC 3011 (entrance to Footscray Park).